wp-plugins/wp-simple-firewall/readme.txt

 *	FEATURE:    Added Human SPAM comments filtering - replacement for Akismet that doesn't use or send any data to 3rd party services.
 *	ENHANCED:   Two-Factor Login now automatically logs in the user to the admin area without them having to re-login again.
+*	ENHANCED:   Added ability to terminate all currently (two-factor) verified logins.
 *	ENHANCED:   Spam filter/scanning adds an explanation to the SPAM content to show why a message was filtered.
 *	FIXES:      For PHP warnings while in php strict mode.
 *	CLEAN:      Much cleaning up of code.